 Beyond Meat went public in 2019 and has been doing quite well—with revenue rising 250% year-over-year.
 The pandemic has inevitably slowed that growth.
 Close to half of their revenue was coming from restaurant sales.
 But they’ve kept their momentum by leaning into retail—increasing their product offerings (Ground beef!
 Meatballs!
 Breakfast sausages!) and even launching their own online store.

 Beyond Meat is not the only company trying to profit from the paradigm shift to ethical protein.
 There is healthy competition.
 Impossible Foods, a privately owned plant-based food company, has raised almost $1.5 billion in venture capital.
-Investors are betting that the rapid growth these companies are seeing will continue.
+Investors are betting that the rapid growth these companies have been seeing will continue.
 It’s a good bet—there is a lot of room for growth.
 They are not just trying to win over vegetarians and the veggie-curious, they are trying to disrupt the entire meat industry.

 We should be rooting them on.
 Not only is factory-farming an affront to animal welfare, the meat industry is also a major source of greenhouse gases.
 Despite an increasing abundance of vegetarian offerings, meat production world-wide is on the rise.
 On their website, Beyond Meat claims that their plant-based burger uses 99% less water, 93% less land, and 90% fewer greenhouse gases than a beef burger.
 If we want to seriously combat climate change, then we need to shift the average diet away from meat and towards more sustainable foods like plant-based protein.